 - expand capacity in congested areas

-- provide alternative transportation, such as public buses and high-speed trains
+- provide alternative transportation, such as public buses and commuter trains

 - charge for road use in a way that prices each driver's contribution to congestion